uapi-group/kernel-features/README.md

 propagated mounts could implicitly gain `MS_RDONLY` as they are propagated.

-### Disabling reception of `SCM_RIGHTS` for `AF_UNIX` sockets

-[x] Ability to turn off `SCM_RIGHTS` reception for `AF_UNIX` sockets.

-**🙇 `77cbe1a6d8730a07f99f9263c2d5f2304cf5e830 ("af_unix: Introduce SO_PASSRIGHTS")` 🙇**

-Right now reception of file descriptors is always on when a process makes the mistake of invoking `recvmsg()` on such a socket.
-This is problematic since `SCM_RIGHTS` installs file descriptors in the recipient process' file descriptor table.
-Getting rid of these file descriptors is not necessarily easy, as they could refer to "slow-to-close" files (think: dirty file descriptor referring to a file on an unresponsive NFS server, or some device file descriptor), that might cause the recipient to block for a longer time when it tries to them.
-Programs reading from an `AF_UNIX` socket currently have three options:

-1. Never use `recvmsg()`, and stick to `read()`, `recv()` and similar which do not install file descriptors in the recipients file descriptor table.

-2. Ignore the problem, and simply `close()` the received file descriptors it didn't expect, thus possibly locking up for a longer time.

-3. Fork off a thread that invokes `close()`, which mitigates the risk of blocking, but still means a sender can cause resource exhaustion in a recipient by flooding it with file descriptors, as for each of them a thread needs to be spawned and a file descriptor is taken while it is in the process of being closed.

-(Another option of course is to never talk `AF_UNIX` to peers that are not trusted to not send unexpected file descriptors.)

-A simple knob that allows turning off `SCM_RIGHTS` right reception would be useful to close this weakness, and would allow `recvmsg()` to be called without risking file descriptors to be installed in the file descriptor table, and thus risking a blocking `close()` or a form of potential resource exhaustion.

-**Use-Case:** any program that uses `AF_UNIX` sockets and uses (or would like to use) `recvmsg()` on it (which is useful to acquire other metadata).
-Example: logging daemons that want to collect timestamp or `SCM_CREDS` auxiliary data, or the D-Bus message broker and suchlike.

 ### Filtering on received file descriptors

 An alternative to the previous item could be if some form of filtering